Cursor x AdTech Hackathon

 Following the Dark Souls 3 analysis of the Pontiff Sulyvahn encounter, which identified the importance of spatial awareness when recognising attack patterns, particularly in encounters with 1.5-second attack telegraphs.
 I implemented Unity’s Cinemachine third-person camera system with 360-degree orbital tracking, aligning with Kolb’s reflective observation stage by ensuring constant visual contact with the boss during attempts.
 This fixes the issue in Semester 1’s research, as the boss will be completely visible, reducing the chance of dying to attacks caused by irregular camera movement.

 Player movement uses Unity’s event-driven input system, utilising Celeste’s rapid iteration principle of 10-15-second failure loops to minimise latency and maintain flow.
-The input action map system also enables cross-platform accessibility, aligning with Self-Determination Theory’s autonomy principle by allowing more diverse input methods and reducing hardware constraints that could disrupt engagement.
+The input action map system (Figure 1), also enables cross-platform accessibility, aligning with Self-Determination Theory’s autonomy principle by allowing more diverse input methods and reducing hardware constraints that could disrupt engagement.
+I also chose to implement unit tests (Figure 4), to ensure each component worked as expected on build.

 Unity ML-Agents is an open-source tool developed by Unity that allows games to act as environments for agent training using reinforcement learning.
 This slice implements Proximal Policy Optimisation (PPO), an algorithm developed by OpenAI that is valued for its training stability (Schulman, 2017).
 PPO works by limiting how drastically the policy (the agent's decision-making) can change between training steps, preventing forgetting that was common in earlier algorithms.
 This allows the boss to develop adaptive behaviour rather than simple scripted responses, and creates a practical outcome of the Semester 1 finding that optimal learning occurs when challenges remain slightly beyond current ability, yet are achievable through iteration.